 How lit-html works

-Unlike most modern front end JavaScript libraries, lit-html does not use a virtual dom.
-Instead, it uses tagged template literals, as such:
+Unlike most modern front-end JavaScript libraries, lit-html does not use a virtual DOM.
+Instead, it utilizes tagged template literals, like this:

 import { html, render } from 'lit-html';